 Beth has been working as a veterinary technician at the PKAMC since 2002, and was promoted to Head Technician/Practice Manager in 2011.
 She brings 20+ years of experience in the veterinary field to our practice, and has become an integral member of our team.
 She lives in Northern, MA with her husband and a menagerie of adopted cats and dogs.

 Morgan joined the PKAMC team in 2015 as an intern from Great Bay Community College.
 She has since been hired to our staff as a certified veterinary technician.
 In her free time she enjoys volunteering at local feral cat spay/neuter clinics.
 She also enjoys skiing, camping and hiking with her family.
 She lives on the NH seacoast with her husband Ryan, daughter Brinley, cat Tsetse and 2 dogs Dakota and Ilsa

 Morgan joined the PKAMC team in 2017.
 She brings over 6 years of experience with animals, small, large and exotics.
 Morgan’s smiling face and cheerful attitude brightens everyone’s day.
 A Connecticut transplant, she now lives in southern New Hampshire on a small hobby farm where she cares for chickens, goats, her horse, dogs and cats.
 In her spare time Morgan enjoys playing softball, field hockey hiking, and showing her horse.

 On her downtime she is working on transports, rescues, and adoptions.
 She loves Karaoke or you might see her at the softball field.
-She lives in Kingston with her fiancé and her dogs, Odin and her two rescues Batty and Sharky.
+She lives in Kingston with her fiancé and her dogs, Odin and her two rescues Betty and Sharky.

 Janet has been working as the PKAMC’s book-keeper for many years.
 She is responsible for payroll, accounts payable and receivable, as well as tax data preparation.
 Her dedication and attention to detail keeps the financial aspects of our practice running smoothly.